-That said, following are my favorite breaking things I want in Rust.
+That said, following are my favorite breaking things I want in Rust (and many are much too outrageous to ever be seriously considered).

 lang